-Details that can be observed in this photo of the Stachys aethiopica flowers include the hairiness along the margins of the upper lip (moustache?), while the lower one seems hairless (protruding chin?).
+Stachys aethiopica displays its hairiness along the margins of the upper lip of the corolla (moustache?), while the lower one seems hairless (protruding chin?).
 The lateral lobes of the lower lip spread horizontally like arms, the central one far forward.

 There are tiny dark spots inside the base of the lower lip, as well as a dark fold line.
 The oblong anthers are purple with pale patches, positioned high, close to the upper lip.
 It is easy to associate these flowers with the Lamiaceae family.